U0047/NativeModSettings/NativeModSettings_v0.9/doc/doc.md

 ### The Nitty-Gritty Details

-*This section is intended for those who want a deeper understanding of how Native Setting Mod works.
+*This section is intended for those who want a deeper understanding of how Native Mod Settings works.
 It is unlikely that you will need to read this unless you are developing custom settings.*

 When users start Zomboid and enter the main menu or start a game, a `MainScreen` object is created and instantiated from `MainScreen.instantiate`.
 This sets up a variety of user menus (and hides them), such as the character creation menus, world creation menus, and many more.
 Among these menus is  `mainOptions` , which is created with `mainOptions:create`.
-Native Settings Mod works through a very light modification (less than 20 lines) of the `mainOptions:create`  function.
+Native Mod Settings works through a very light modification (less than 20 lines) of the `mainOptions:create`  function.

 The `mainOptions:create` method creates all the options menu's buttons, tabs, and settings.
 The creation of each setting makes up most of the `mainOptions:create` function, and typically looks close to the following: